wirtzdan/website/content/blog/hello-world/index.md

 ---
-title: "Hello world, this is my new blog"
+title: "Hello world"
-date: "2015-05-01T22:12:03.284Z"
+date: "2019-10-30"
-subtitle: "Why I'm writing here and what goals I have"
+subtitle: "The story behind this blog and what I want to do with it"
 ---

 It all started when a friend of mine got excited about building [his first website](https://www.quechup.me/).
 I joined along to help him and was intrigued to work on my website at the same time.